You have no items in your wheelbarrow.

 Irrigation systems can save you a lot of time and really help improve your garden.
 However figuring out which system is right for you can sometimes be a challenge.

 Select watering time, duration, and frequency of your irrigation system.
 The system can then be connected to micro irrigation, soaker hoses, or sprinklers.
-A range of different computers are available to suit most needs.
+For our water computers online, click here.

 Soaker hoses are slightly porous and will slowly leak water along its length.